Cancer

 • Gather robust data on long term conditions which are co-morbidities of cancer.

-• Support the uptake of Human Papilloma Virus immunisation by young women and promote the offer for Year 8 boys which began in September 2019.
+• Support the uptake of Human Papilloma Virus (HPV) immunisation by young women and promote the offer to Year 8 boys which began in September 2019.

 Lincolnshire JSNA People